qub Protocol Specification

 qub_id = SHA3-256(preimage)

-= f955de1c44502eea9c2132506c765f3b
+= 3a9fcb31b750d985c262fada6d4f777f

 Implementations MUST produce identical body_hash and qub_id values for this input.
 This test vector SHOULD be the first unit test written.
 The canonical values above were computed by the reference implementation and MUST match bit-for-bit.
+Historical preimage layouts (pre-launch — no live qubs depended on these): the 92-byte V1.0 qub_id was 3d9fc2390eab043d38a1669ed3b71be76f9eefe872b9569ab1aaa027b88392b0; the 100-byte V1.1 qub_id (after folding outcome_at_or_zero) was b0d032898ad629795150fdcb3f84e518f59ed05b7a2a82bc24ebdb87f52144ed.
+V1.2 folds drand_round in and bumps the domain separator to QUB_ID_V2.

 14.2 Unlock-Round Mapping